neutrons/SNAPRed/docs/source/usage.rst

 Using the Test Data Repo
 ------------------------

+When using the data repo for the very first time, be sure to run ``git lfs install`` outside the repo, otherwise the data will not show up correctly.
+You should not have to run this again later.
 To simply get the data, just run ``git submodule update --init --recursive`` and the data will appear under ``tests/data/snapred-data``.
 You can now update the environmnet YAML file that you will use for tests and point to the test data using ``${module.root}/data/snapred-data``, assuming you are just running pytests.
 If you are just trying to